slowernews/hamster-system/README.md

 - One text file<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
     - actionable inputs (*Tasks*) are managed in the paper notebook.
 Non-urgent tasks eventually move to the *Calendar* section of the text file<sup id="refnote3"> [7](#footnote3)</sup>.
-    - non-actionable inputs are managed in a text file.
+    - non-actionable inputs are managed in a text file (formatted as markdown).
 Hints:
         - One long file is easier to manage than many short files.
-See it as a *flat wiki* and use text editor's built-in search for navigation.
+See it as a *flat wiki* and use built-in search for navigation.
-        - This file is not *write-only*: review and *tree-shake* it each time you iterate your notes and make an effort to progressively summarize them.
+        - This file is not *write-only*: progressively summarize and *tree-shake* it each time you iterate your notes.
 You'll leverage your excitement instead of forcing discipline.
-        - Ideally, notes organized by *purpose*, not by category.
+        - Ideally, notes are organized by *purpose*, not by category.
 It can be a catalyst for action and reviews.
         - Only store things that surprise you, not stuff you already know.

 - Tasks listed in the *Calendar* section of the text file have a due date: **[ ]**